The Centennial Year of the Panama Canal

 - Gates are closed and the chamber is sealed watertight.

 - Water is pumped into the chamber, for raising the boat, or emptied out, to lower the boat, depending on the ship’s direction.

 - Once the levels of water are equal, the gates are opened and the boat or vessel is ready to continue their voyage.

 - The system of locks can handle boats traveling in either direction.

-Named for Panama’s centennial, the Centennial bridge is 262 feet high, which allowed large vessels to pass below it.
-It boasts 6 lanes of traffic crossing the canal.
+Named for Panama’s centennial, the Centennial bridge is 262 feet high, which allows large vessels to pass below it.
+It boasts six lanes of traffic crossing the canal.
 Keep in mind that the cars the bridge was originally designed for were smaller cars as that’s all there was in Panama at that time.
-Today, crossing the bridges in an SUV, for example, is a tedious and trying, using those words in place of scary and dangerous, venture.
-The traffic moved at fast speeds, when not full of traffic, and the lanes were very tight.
-9 miles separated these bridges.
+Today, crossing the bridges in an SUV, is somewhat scary and dangerous.
+The traffic moves at fast speeds and the lanes are very tight.
+Nine miles separates these bridges.

-Watching the colorful container ships, sometimes stacked so high its a wonder they float, was a fun thing to do.
-The canal was under construction at this time to widen the lanes and create another shipping lane, which will allow for larger and more ships.
-However, the project was taking longer than anticipated.
-Make sure to download the ship finder app on your phone, which offers a map with live moving ships.
-From that, you can see specific facts about that ship such as name, dimensions, speed, and more.
+Watching the colorful container ships, sometimes stacked so high its a wonder they float, is a really fun thing to do.
+The canal is under construction to widen the lanes and create another shipping lane (to allow bigger ships), but the project is taking longer than anticipated.
+Make sure to download the ship finder app on your phone for a map with live moving ships and specific facts about that ship such as its name, dimensions, and speed.